evilstreak/markdown-js/README.md

 ## Intermediate Representation

-Internally the process to convert a chunk of markdown into a chunk of HTML has three steps:
+Internally, the process to convert a chunk of markdown into a chunk of HTML has three steps:

- 1. Parse the markdown into a JsonML tree.
+ 1. Parse the Markdown into a JsonML tree.
 Any references found in the parsing are stored in the attribute hash of the root node under the key `references`.
- 2. Convert the markdown tree into an HTML tree.
+ 2. Convert the Markdown tree into an HTML tree.
 Rename any nodes that need it (`bulletlist` to `ul` for example) and lookup any references used by links or images.
 Remove the references attribute once done.
  3. Stringify the HTML tree being careful not to wreck whitespace where whitespace is important (surrounding inline elements for example).

 Each step of this process can be called individually if you need to do some processing or modification of the data at an intermediate stage.
 For example, you may want to grab a list of all URLs linked to in the document before rendering it to HTML which you could do by recursing through the HTML tree looking for `a` nodes.

 ## Building and Testing markdown-js

 We use [Grunt](http://gruntjs.com/) to build and run markdown-js's tests.
 Make sure you run `npm install` to install the developer dependencies for the project, then you can:

     $ npm test